ucsb-cs8-m17/ucsb-cs8-m17.github.io/_lectures/lect05.md

    * Having different functions that draw the same letter (reuse is the whole idea of functions!)
    * Having functions "hard coded" points (specific places rather than points calculuated in terms of `startX`, `startY`, `width`, `height`

+# More on pytest

+When we write a function, we want to test whether the function works properly or not.

+Doing that by hand is tedious.
+We might start cutting corners.

+So, it is good practice to automate that.
+We'll show how that works.

 # Code from today's lecture